pingcap/blog/how-we-build-tidb.md

 We are using the Spark connector in TiDB.
 TiDB is great for small or medium queries and Spark is better for complex queries with lots of data.
 We believe we can learn a lot from the Spark community too, and of course we would like to contribute as much as possible.

-So overall, we&#39;d like to be a part of the big open source community and would like to engage, contribute and collaborate to build great things together.
+So overall, we'd like to be a part of the big open source community and would like to engage, contribute and collaborate to build great things together.

 ## Loose coupling – the logical architecture